 In the Community

 re:TH!NK is working hard to make sure everyone has equitable access to opportunities to be physically active.
-That's why we are working to create safe places to play an be active, increase use of active transportation (biking and walking) and working with local decision-makers to consider biking and walking in land use, planning and design.
+That's why we are working to create safe routes to places to play and be active, increasing use of active transportation (biking and walking) and working with local decision-makers to consider biking and walking in land use, planning and design.

 For Active Aging